Alpha Xi Delta Votes

 Programming and Education

-Alpha Xi Delta will be rolling out resources to chapters and alumnae associations in the coming months centered on listening to those with varying viewpoints, how to clearly and respectfully engage in a thoughtful discourse and to remain vigilant to the rights and responsibilities as active participants in democracy.
+Alpha Xi Delta has developed resources for chapters and alumnae associations to utilize that are centered on listening to those with varying viewpoints, how to clearly and respectfully engage in a thoughtful discourse and to remain vigilant to the rights and responsibilities as active participants in democracy.

 Hard Discussions Need a Tender Heart: Tools to Listen Well and Communicate Effectively